marco-bernal/local-tts/README.md

 This command will create a `uv.lock` file that contains the dependencies and their versions.

-* Run the python app with UV in port 7860:
+* Locally run the app with UV in port 7860:

 `uv run main.py --port 7860`